atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-aws/_index.md

 # Step-by-Step setup of dess in AWS

-In this step-by-step guide I will walk you through all steps required to setup your own private dess in AWS cloud from scratch.
-Please use index to skip some steps in case you have done them in other way.
+In this step-by-step guide I will walk you through all steps required to setup your own private dess using AWS.
+Please use the index to skip some steps in case you have already completed them.

 ## Table of contents